sonic-net/sonic-mgmt/ansible/doc/README.testbed.k8s.Setup.md

 ```
 2. Setup virtual switch testbed as described [here](https://github.com/Azure/sonic-mgmt/blob/master/ansible/doc/README.testbed.VsSetup.md). **Note:** if the host machine is a VM, nested virtualization must be enabled.
 3. In [`ansible/k8s_ubuntu_vtb`](../k8s_ubuntu_vtb), replace `use_own_value` with the username for the server, corresponds to the username used while setting up [`ansible/veos_vtb`](../veos_vtb) for the virtual switch testbed.
+4. If necessary, set proxy in [`ansible/group_vars/all/env.yml`](../group_vars/all/env.yml).
-4. Specify DNS server IP to be used by Ubuntu KVMs in [`ansible/host_vars/STR-ACS-VSERV-21.yml`](../host_vars/STR-ACS-VSERV-21.yml); this should be the same DNS server IP as used by the host machine.
+5. If necessary, specify DNS server IP to be used by Ubuntu KVMs in [`ansible/host_vars/STR-ACS-VSERV-21.yml`](../host_vars/STR-ACS-VSERV-21.yml); this should be the same DNS server IP as used by the host machine.
+If proxy server is configured and takes care of DNS, this step is not necessary.
-5. From inside the `sonic-mgmt` docker set up in step 2, run:
+6. From inside the `sonic-mgmt` docker set up in step 2, run:
 ```
 $ cd /data/sonic-mgmt/ansible
 $ ./testbed-cli.sh -m k8s_ubuntu_vtb create-master k8s_server_21 password.txt